-- b.
+b.
 Develop a compliance review process.
 Reviews will occur on a five-year cycle, and, when feasible, will be conducted as part of the local government's comprehensive plan review and update process.
 The department may also conduct a comprehensive or partial program compliance review and evaluation of a local government program more frequently than the standard schedule.
-The review process shall consist of a self-evaluation by each local government of local program implementation and enforcement as well as an evaluation by department staff.
-Based on these evaluations, the department shall provide the results and compliance recommendations to the board in the form of a corrective action agreement should deficiencies be found; otherwise, the board may find the program compliant.
-When deficiencies are found, the board will establish a schedule for the local government to come into compliance.
+The review process shall consist of a selfevaluation by each local government of local program implementation and enforcement as well as an evaluation by department staff.
+Based on these evaluations, the board may find the program compliant or, if deficiencies are found, the board will establish a corrective action plan and a schedule for the local government to come into compliance.
 The board shall provide a copy of its decision to the local government that specifies the deficiencies, actions needed to be taken, and the approved compliance schedule.
-If the local government has not implemented the necessary compliance actions identified by the board within 30 days following receipt of the corrective action agreement, or such additional period as is granted to complete the implementation of the compliance actions, then the board shall have the authority to issue a special order to any local government imposing a civil penalty not to exceed \$5,000 per day with the maximum amount not to exceed \$20,000 per day per violation for noncompliance with the state program, to be paid into the state treasury and deposited into the Virginia Stormwater Management Fund established by § 10.1-603.4:1 of the Code of Virginia. - (1) The self-evaluation shall be conducted by each local government according to procedures developed by the board. - (2) At a minimum, the department staff's evaluation will include a review of previous annual reports and site visits. - 2.
-Certification of a local program.
+If the local government has not implemented the necessary compliance actions identified by the board within the schedule established by the board, or such additional period as is granted to complete the implementation of the compliance actions, then the board shall have the authority to issue a special order to any local government imposing a civil penalty not to exceed \$5,000 per day with the maximum amount not to exceed \$20,000 per day per violation for noncompliance with the state program, to be paid into the state treasury and deposited into the Virginia Stormwater Management Fund established by § 62.1-44.15:29 of the Code of Virginia.

+(1) The self-evaluation shall be conducted by each local government according to procedures developed by the board.

+(2) At a minimum, the department staff's evaluation will include a review of previous annual reports and site visits.

+2. Certification of a local program.
 Upon a satisfactory finding resulting from the compliance review process, the board will certify that the local program is being implemented and enforced by the local government consistent with the Act and this chapter and is, therefore, in compliance.
 Such a certification shall be valid for a period of five years until the local government's next scheduled review, unless the board finds a pattern of noncompliance during the interim period of time, pursuant to subdivision 1 of this section.